YJ9501/bodyfat-calculator/README.md

 Body Fat Percentage
 "Measurement standards are listed in Benhke and Wilmore (1974), pp. 45-48 where, for instance, the abdomen 2 circumference is measured "laterally, at the level of the iliac crests, and anteriorly, at the umbilicus."

-Data Description:
-The data is a real collection of 252 men with measurements of their percentage of body fat and various body circumference measurements.
-There are totally 16 variables, including Body Density and Body Fat Percentage.

 ## Programming Language: